 An ES is any facility, the primary purpose of which is to provide a temporary shelter for households experiencing homelessness and which does not require occupants to sign a lease or occupancy agreement.
 The goal for all ESs is to exit households to permanent housing as quickly as possible.
 Upon admission to ES, all households should be entered into CARES to expedite exit to permanent housing resources.
 It is the CoC's goal that all ES, regardless of funding source, will follow the CoC's written standards.
-Non-ESG-funded prevention projects are encouraged to also follow these standards.
+Non-ESG-funded ES projects are also encouraged to follow these standards.
 Core services include:

-- Essential services including case management, childcare, education services, employment assistance and job training, outpatient health services, legal services, life skills training, substance abuse treatment services, transportation, and services for special populations. - 2.
-Shelter operations eligible costs include the costs of maintenance (including minor or routine repairs), rent, security, fuel, equipment, insurance, utilities, food, furnishings, and supplies necessary for the operation of the emergency shelter.
-Where no appropriate emergency shelter is available for an individual or family experiencing homelessness, eligible costs may also include a hotel or motel voucher.
+- Essential services include case management, childcare, education, employment assistance and job training, outpatient health services, legal services, life skills training, substance abuse treatment services, transportation, and services for special populations. - 2.
+Shelter operations eligible costs include maintenance (i.e., minor or routine repairs), rent, security, fuel, equipment, insurance, utilities, food, furnishings, and supplies necessary for operating the emergency shelter.
+Where no emergency shelter is available for an individual or family experiencing homelessness, eligible costs may include a hotel or motel voucher.